anshnanda/Pathfinder-GUI/README.md

 # Pathfinder-GUI
-GUI Implementation of the A* Pathfinding Algorithm using Tkinter - developed in Spring 2020.
+GUI Implementation of the A* Pathfinding Algorithm using Pygame - developed in Spring 2020.
 After running the file, select a start and end point, respectively, and click the spacebar to run the pathfinding algorithm.